Blog Index

 Research

 I have also worked on issues of internet and health information, the role of social science in system design, 'order' in Wikipedia and I have explored ethnographic methods for investigating large or distributed organizations.
-My methods are primarily ethnographic and archival.

 ---------------

-Below are six themes of my research.
+Below are six general themes of my research.

 If you'd prefer to get more specific, here is a link describing my funded research projects.